JT-Cumulus/photoshop-app/README.md

 To Do List
 High Priority
-- [ ] User inputs their information to order
+- [x] User inputs their information to order
 - [x] Export shopping cart into json
 - [ ] Export whole order as invoice
-- [ ] Order time countdown / end date
+- [x] Order time countdown / end date
 - [ ] User can check invoice / status of order
-- [ ] Databases for users
+- [x] Databases for users

 Moderate Priority
+- [ ] Error catching for invalid inputs

 Low priority
 - [ ] Login for admin to control employee database